jongpie/SimpleMetadata/README.md

     </details>

-## SObjectMetadata.cls
+## SobjectMetadata.cls
 * Contains metadata information for the specified SObject.
-There are 2 ways to create an instance of SObjectMetadata
+There are 2 ways to create an instance of SobjectMetadata

     1. By passing the SObject's API name as a string in the constructor
     ```
-    new SObjectMetadata('Account')
+    new SobjectMetadata('Account')
     ```

     2. By passing the SObject Type in the constructor
     ```
-    new SObjectMetadata(Schema.Account.SObjectType)
+    new SobjectMetadata(Schema.Account.SObjectType)
     ```

     ### Sample Usage